HerndonHerbigCalcProject/Calc3Project/README.md

 ~~~ sh
 $ java Part2 > part2results.csv
 ~~~
 and then part2results.csv can be opened in excel (or whatever filename you picked).
-Side note: x01, x02, x03 are entries of x0, xN1j, xN2j, xN3j are entries of the resulting vector from jacobi, xN1g, xN2g, xN3g are entries of gauss-seidal result, and Nj and Ng are number of iterations required for Jacobi and Gauss-Seidal, respectively.
+Side note: values x01, x02, x03 are entries of x0; values xN1j, xN2j, xN3j are entries of the resulting vector from jacobi; values xN1g, xN2g, xN3g are entries of gauss-seidal result; and values Nj and Ng are number of iterations required for Jacobi and Gauss-Seidal, respectively.
 Part 3
 ------------
 Just like part 2, we made the output in csv format.
 Type in